 Dutch IT law specialists

 Penrose specialises in Information Technology law.
 Our specialists can assist IT entrepreneurs, suppliers and users of IT services.
 We draft Dutch legal documentation for scale-up and start-up companies about the various matters in the IT domain, such as SaaS agreements and license agreements.
-To contact our Dutch specialists, click here.
+Please do not hesitate to contact us.